Exxon Baton Rouge 2016 blast began with stuck valve: U.S. board

 Exxon spokesman Todd Spitler declined to comment on the video.

-The U.S. Occupational Safety and Health Administration issued in May nearly $165,000 in fines to the company for safety lapses including inadequate training and equipment maintenance in the Nov.
-22, 2016 blast that injured an Exxon employee and three contractors.
+The U.S. Occupational Safety and Health Administration issued in May nearly $165,000 in fines to the company for safety lapses including inadequate training and equipment maintenance in the blast, which injured an Exxon employee and three contractors.
 Exxon was appealing the fines.

-Board Chairwoman Vanessa Allen Sutherland said the final report into the explosion would be released soon.
+Safety board Chair Vanessa Allen Sutherland said the final report on the explosion would be released soon.

-Sutherland said among the recommendations the CSB was likely to make included consideration of human factors in equipment design and "making sure there are written procedures in place for operating equipment.
+Sutherland said that among the recommendations the CSB was likely to make was consideration of human factors in equipment design and "making sure there are written procedures in place for operating equipment."

-The valve was supposed to be opened by gears in a gearbox operated by a handwheel, which failed to operate on the day of the explosion.
+The valve was supposed to be opened by gears in a gearbox operated by a handwheel, which failed to function on the day of the explosion.

-Four bolts were removed to take the handwheel and gearbox off of the valve and expose the valve stem, which was to be turned by a wrench.
+Four bolts were removed to expose the valve stem.

-"It was an accepted practice in the alkylation unit for operators to remove the gearbox so a pipe wrench could be used to turn the valve stem," the board said in the animation."
+"It was an accepted practice in the alkylation unit for operators to remove the gearbox so a pipe wrench could be used to turn the valve stem," the board said in the animation.

-The stuck valve was of a "30-plus-year-old design" and only 3 percent of the valves on the alkylation unit were of that design.
+The stuck valve was of a "30-plus-year-old design," and only 3 percent of the valves on the alkylation unit were of that design.

 Removing the bolts also removed a pressure-containing component of the valve, the board said.

-When the valve stem was turned, the valve came apart releasing 2,000 pounds (907 kilograms) of isobutane vapor into the atmosphere.
+When the valve stem was turned, the valve came apart, releasing 2,000 pounds (907 kilograms) of isobutane vapor into the atmosphere.

+The Chemical Safety Board investigates chemical accidents and recommends improvements in operating practices to owners and operators.
+It has no regulatory or disciplinary authority.

 The Baton Rouge alkylation unit uses sulfuric acid to convert isobutane to octane-boosting components of gasoline.

-Reporting by Erwin Seba; Editing by James Dalgleish, Bernard Orr
+Reporting by Erwin Seba; Editing by Bernard Orr and Leslie Adler